mamoore1440/Econ-Blog-old2/src/content/model/HMT-Sticky-Notes.md

 Boomers were _greedy_.
 They knew what game they were playing and the earth still had resources at large.

+Quiet quiting is encouraged by the system simply because it keeps you docile and unaware, while preventing large swaths of babies from being born, and finally finally it keeps you in the system.
+This is rage against the machine but for Millenials and Gen Z.

 ### Have To Explain The Model at Times.
 It's a good idea to explain the model very abstractly at the start but to be real world with it at the end.
 It should be like reading a brief history book.
 When the model needs to be brought in then do it.
 When explaining these Ideas you will have explain why they happened with the model.